Volunteer With Us

 Key Details for Volunteers:

-• Volunteer Role: Volunteers co-facilitate alongside experienced leaders, help create a welcoming and compassionate environment, and support participants as they work through their grief journey.
+Volunteer Role: Volunteers co-facilitate alongside experienced leaders, help create a welcoming and compassionate environment, and support participants as they work through their grief journey.

-Interested in volunteering with our Community Groups?
+Interested in volunteering with Community Groups?

 Call: (931) 525-2600 to schedule an in-person interview.

-BEST Groups provide peer support for students in the Putnam County School System who are experiencing loss beyond the death of a loved one — including divorce, parental abandonment, incarceration, deportation, deployment, or other loss situations.
-Referrals come from school counselors and teachers with parental/guardian consent, and parents/guardians may also refer their children directly.
+BEST Groups in Putnam County Schools provide peer support for students in grades 2 through 12 who are experiencing loss beyond the death of a loved one, including divorce, parental abandonment, deportation, incarceration, deployment, or other loss situations.
+Referrals come from school counselors and teachers with parental/guardian consent, though parents and guardians may also refer their students directly.

 Key Details for Volunteers: